ScrambledEggsOnToast/scrambledeggsontoast.github.io/_posts/2014-06-26-artificial-intelligence-ofcp.md

 Kachushi is open source and available [on GitHub](https://github.com/ScrambledEggsOnToast/Kachushi).
 Feel free to contribute, particularly in the aforementioned area of optimisation.

+As of the publication of this post, I am not done a huge amount to make the code very neat, and nor have I done much commenting.
+I will fix this at some point.

  ---

 [^finland]: Called Chinese, although interestingly invented in Finland.